-Projects funded from the Congested Corridors Program do not require a match.
-While there is no match requirement for this funding source, funding leverage is desirable and will be considered in the evaluation of projects as detailed in Section 16.3.
-Consideration will also be given to projects that leverage funding from private, federal, state, local or regional sources that are discretionary funds.
+Projects funded by the Solutions for Congested Corridors Program do not require a match.
+While there is no match requirement for this funding source, funding leverage is desirable and will be considered in the project's evaluation of projects as detailed in Section 1716.3.
+Nominated Consideration will also be given to projects that leverage funding from private, federal, state, local, and/or regional sources that are discretionary funds will also be considered in the project's evaluation.